cambridge-cares/TheWorldAvatar/Agents/utils/python-utils/README.md

 # TheWorldAvatar - Python Utils

 This Python package contains a number of common utilities that may be useful to any Python-based project within The World Avatar (TWA) ecosystem.
-At the time of writing, this project builds an isolated packaged named `twautils` that each user will need to import to use; in the future, this package may be bundled with the Python wrapper for the JPS Base Library so only one dependency is required.
+At the time of writing, this project builds an isolated package named `twautils` that users can import in their own code.
+In the future, this package may be bundled with the Python wrapper for the JPS Base Library so that only one dependency is required.

 ## Functions